-For all kinds of sleeping problems, a sleep doctor can help you at Koala® Center for Sleep and TMJ Disorders.
+For all kinds of sleeping problems, a sleep doctor can help you at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 While it may come easy for some, millions of people across the United States struggle to get a good night’s rest.
 Although it is normal to experience trouble sleeping on occasion, if sleeping problems persist or occur regularly, it is imperative to meet with a sleep doctor to discover what is causing the sleep disruptions.
 Fortunately, sleep doctors specialize in evaluating, diagnosing, treating, and preventing sleep disorders and can help people from all walks of life improve the quality of their sleep.

 The type of doctor to see for sleep problems depends on what condition is causing the problems.
 In general, people experiencing issues with sleep consult a sleep doctor.
 Sleep doctors can evaluate, diagnose, treat, manage, and prevent disorders that impact an individual’s quality of sleep.
 Often coming from different medical backgrounds, a physician is considered a sleep doctor after they have completed advanced training and specialization in the field of sleep medicine.
 Sleep doctors with different medical backgrounds may have more experience treating certain sleep disorders.
 For example, because dentists have a detailed understanding of the anatomy of the mouth and jaw, they are better suited to treat sleep apnea and TMJ disorders than other professionals.